UPDATE: This recipe and images were updated on April 14, 2025.

 How to make Sourdough Discard Chocolate Chip Cookies

 These Sourdough Discard Chocolate Chip Cookies come together in a few easy steps and don't need any chilling time!
+The full recipe with detailed directions is at the bottom of this post.

 Expert Baking Tips